fieldtrip/website/tutorial/salzburg.md

 ### Plot the result in parceled brain space

-It is now possible to integrate the result over the brain parcels using the brain atlas and [**reference: ft_sourceparcellate](/**reference/ ft_sourceparcellate).
+It is now possible to integrate the result over the brain parcels using the brain atlas and **[ft_sourceparcellate](/reference/ft_sourceparcellate)**.
 First, we load the template mri corresponding to the brain atlas located in the spm8/templates directory and interpolate the result on this template once more.
-Subsequently we call [**reference: ft_sourceparcellate](/\*\*reference/ ft_sourceparcellate) with this sourceinterpolated structure and the brain atlas.
+Subsequently we call **[ft_sourceparcellate](/reference/ft_sourceparcellate)** with this sourceinterpolated structure and the brain atlas.

     templatefile = '~fieldtrip/external/spm8/templates/T1.nii';
     template_mri = ft_read_mri(templatefile);